finec-mgimo/finec-mgimo.github.io/content/ru/blog/2021-11-29-rafaela-medeiros-philosophy-newcomer-guide/index.md

 ---
-title: Philosophy of Science – Newcomer Survival Guide by Dr Rafaela Medeiros
+title: Philosophy of Science – Newcomer Survival Guide by DrRafaela Medeiros
 lead: Is Kuhn-Popper debate relevant for your inner compass?
 date: 2021-11-28
 lastmod: 2021-11-28